MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/interim-fixes/index.md

 ### Adapters
 #### Added `mfpdev push` and `pull` commands for Java and JavaScript adapter configurations
-You can use IBM MobileFirst Platform Command Line Interface (CLI) to push Java™ and JavaScript adapter configurations to the MobileFirst Server and pull adapter configurations from the MobileFirst Server.
+You can use IBM MobileFirst Platform Command Line Interface (CLI) to push Java and JavaScript adapter configurations to the MobileFirst Server and pull adapter configurations from the MobileFirst Server.